JamesLavin/my_tech_resources/README.markdown

 ## DESCRIPTION

-'My Tech Resources' is where I place links to resources I have either found useful or think might be helpful to future me or Ruby/Javascript/Python developers like me.
+Links to resources I have found useful or think might be helpful to future me or Ruby/Javascript/Python developers like me.

 ## MAJOR CATEGORIES